Scrapping acquittal, Nagoya court hands man 10 years for raping daughter | The Japan Times

-NAGOYA – A high court on Thursday sentenced a 50-year-old man to 10 years in prison for raping his 19-year-old daughter in 2017, scrapping the lower court ruling that acquitted him last year.
+NAGOYA – A high court on Thursday sentenced a 50-year-old man to 10 years in prison for raping his 19-year-old daughter in 2017, scrapping a controversial lower court ruling that acquitted him last year.

-The main focus of the trial had been on whether the daughter was able to resist her father, and the Nagoya High Court recognized the victim was unable to do so in handing down the sentence, as sought by prosecutors.
+The main focus of the trial had been on whether the daughter was able to resist her father, and the Nagoya High Court recognized the victim was unable to do so in handing down the sentence.

 The daughter was “deprived of her will to resist the father and was in a psychological state where it was extremely difficult to reject his demands,” after she had continued to be sexually abused by him since she was a junior high school second grader, presiding Judge Mitsuru Horiuchi said.